plotly/plotlyjs.jl-docs/julia/figure-labels.md

 ### Automatic Labelling

-When using the `plot` method, your axes and legend are automatically labelled, and it's easy to override the automation for a customized figure using the `labels` keyword argument.
+When using the `plot` method with a DataFrame, your axes and legend are automatically labelled, and it's easy to override the automation for a customized figure using the `labels` keyword argument.
 The title of your figure is up to you though!

 Here's a figure with automatic labels and then the same figure with overridden labels.